-The CO is a classic example of a strong leader, who leads by example.
-Always thinking of his men.
+The CO is a classic example of a strong leader who leads by example and always thinks of his men.

 Leadership nowadays is defined by how assertive you are, how you need to be on top of things or even how visionary you need to be.